espressif2022/ESP_HMI_demo/perf_benchmark/components/esp_mmap_assets/README.md

 3. **Memory-Efficient Image Decoding**:
     - Includes an image splitting script to reduce the memory required for image decoding.

+4. **Support for Image Conversion (JPG/PNG to QOI)**:
+    - Supports image conversion from JPG and PNG formats to QOI (Quite OK Image), enabling faster decoding times for resource-limited systems.

+5. **LVGL-Specific Binary Format Support**:
+    - Supports image conversion to binary files required by LVGL, ensuring compatibility with the LVGL graphics library and optimizing performance for display rendering.

 ## Add to project